Ports of Call

 Cafe Rojo - popular European restaurant in the heart of Main Street

-Visit the famous Barbary Apes at the Upper Rock nature reserve
+Visit the famous Barbary Apes in the Upper Rock nature reserve

 Explore the siege tunnels from World War II